Judge denies Ghislaine Maxwell’s bid for a new trial

 Maxwell’s lawyers argued that the failure to disclose his history, which he later discussed in interviews, was grounds for the convictions to be dismissed and a retrial to be ordered.

-However, in her ruling issued Friday, Judge Nathan said: “Juror 50’s testimony established that his lack of diligence was limited to the questionnaire session.
+However, in her ruling issued on Friday, Judge Nathan said: “Juror 50’s testimony established that his lack of diligence was limited to the questionnaire session.

 “Juror 50 showed up for trial on time every day and appeared to the Court that he was attentive throughout trial.